milonmaze/privacy-terms-observatory-beta/www.twitch.tv/p/en/legal/community-guidelines.md

 Identifying alleged victims of CSAM by name or image

   Enforcement Notes and Clarifications [content warning]:

+Enforcement Notes are additional examples of what is and isn’t allowed on Twitch, focused on clarifying existing policies already being enforced.
+Updates here do not indicate a change in policy, but are additional examples of existing enforcements.

 Depicting fictional anime characters of a child-like appearance (“lolis”/”shotas”) with any kind of sexual framing is not allowed.
 This applies to VTubers and within games where avatars are uploaded, such as VRChat, with child-like avatars even if the broadcaster and operator of the avatar is above the age of 18.
 Any humor regarding anything sexual in relation to minors will result in immediate action on your account.